shrirangbagdi/LogParser/README.md

 #### Log Parser for a file through the command line
 If one wants to just generate a JSON file by specificing the pathway of the log file there is also an implementation for that to aid the user in generating JSON files.

 ## 2. Possible Commands

 If the program is run using the command line, there are 6 possible commands that the user can run.
-In order to run these commands properly, you must update the source pathway to include a folder as well as a destination pathway inside the property file.
-You must additionally read the [LogParser.properties](https://github.com/shrirangbagdi/LogParser/blob/master/LogParser.properties) file descriptions.
+In order to run these commands properly, you must update the source pathway and destination pathway inside the property file.
+You must additionally read the [LogParser.properties](https://github.com/shrirangbagdi/LogParser/blob/master/LogParser.properties) file for more information.
 It contains a list of possible commands that this parser can complete.
 For example, in order to run a file parser the user must include the command number as well as the file in the folder that they want to parse through.

-## 3. Necessary Libraries
-The user must make sure to have the latest version of python installed as well as boto3.

-## Setup
+## 3. Setup

+For all setup options make sure that python3 is installed.
+Additionally, for all implementations of the LogParser the differnt pattern classes are necessary in order for the program to run.
+If you are using the LogParser with the S3 Bucket without AWS Lambda make sure to have boto3 installed.
+If you are using the LogParser for a file through the command line make sure that the source pathway and destination pathway is updated inside the property file.
+You must additionally read the [LogParser.properties](https://github.com/shrirangbagdi/LogParser/blob/master/LogParser.properties) file for more information.